-3. 43% of children in foster care are Caucasian.
+3. 44% of children in foster care are white.

-24% of kids in foster care are African-American, and 21% are Hispanic.
+23% of kids in foster care are Black or African American, and 21% are Hispanic.
 Typically speaking, slightly more boys are in foster care than girls.

 So who is the American orphan?
 In many cases, he’s the kid next door.
 The kid who attends your child’s school.
 The kid who visits your church’s Sunday School on occasion.
 He’s the kid who probably won’t tell you he needs or wants a family, but he does.
 He needs the love of Christ.